Ayushi1429/AI-Job-Market-Analysis/README.md

 - Remote jobs are quite common in AI roles.

 ## 📌 Skills Highlighted
-Python, SQL, TensorFlow, PyTorch, Kubernetes, GCP, Scala, Git, Linux, Java.
+Python, SQL, TensorFlow, PyTorch, Kubernetes, GCP, Scala, Git, Linux.

 ## 💡 Conclusion
 This analysis provides a clear view of what the AI job market looks like and what aspirants should focus on to maximize their career growth.